Jsos17/CalculatorApp/dokumentointi/vaatimusmaarittely.md

 ## The purpose of the application

 The application provides all the basic arithmetic operations (+, -, *, /, ^) and also trigonometric functions, square-root (other roots can be inputted as a fractional power), logarithm, absolute value and percentage.
-Negative numberr are represented by the help of the neg() function, since the "-" sign is interpreted as a subtraction operator.
+Negative numbers are represented by the help of the neg() function, since the "-" sign is interpreted as a subtraction operator.

 The application provides means to save functions into a database.
-Hence the user does not need to write the functions all over again every time he/she has closed the application.
+Hence the user does not need to write functions all over again every time he/she has closed the application.
 Additionally, the user can also save a new edited version of a function or  delete functions.

 The user can search expressions based on a keyword, and all matches will be shown to the user.